niner/Inline-Perl5/README.md

 ```

 Please note that since Perl 6 does not have the same concept of "context",
-Perl 5 methods are always called in list context.
+Perl 5 methods are by default called in list context.
+See "Invoking a
+method in scalar context" for how to get around that.

 ## Invoke a method on a Perl 5 object